unadlib/mutative/README.md

 > Measure(seconds) to update the 1K-100K items object, lower is better([view source](https://github.com/unadlib/mutative/blob/main/test/performance/benchmark-array.ts)).

-**Mutative is up to 3x faster than naive handcrafted reducer for updating immutable objects, and more than 3x faster for updating immutable arrays.**
+**Mutative is up to 2x faster than naive handcrafted reducer for updating immutable objects, and up to 6x faster for updating immutable arrays.**

 <details>
 <summary>Benchmark by Array</summary>